What is a Prostate Biopsy?

 You will lie on the table of the MRI scanner, on your front with your head facing forwards.
 The doctor will then insert a thin tube, called the needle guide, into your rectum.

 A gel will be applied to the needle guide before it is inserted.
 This gel has pain relieving properties and makes insertion easier.

 The doctor will connect the needle guide to a biopsy apparatus, which is placed between your legs.
 The doctor can use this apparatus to adjust the position of the needle guide.
-A coil in the form of a plate is then placed on your back.
+During the procedure, you will

 - Receive antibiotics intravenously (typically Gentamycin – this antibiotic has a very rare risk of permanently affecting your hearing and/or balance)

-A number of specimens are collected by inserting the biopsy needle through the skin between the scrotum and the anus.
+A number of specimens are collected by inserting the biopsy needle through the rectum.

 A number of longer scans are done to produce an image of your Prostate.
 The doctor will then determine the exact location at which he/she will insert the needle.
 You will be slid in and out of the MRI tunnel a few times to adjust the position of the needle guide so that it is directed at the suspicious region of your prostate.
 The sample will be taken once the needle guide is directed at the suspicious region.
 Taking the sample can be uncomfortable.

 Following this, further scans are done to check that the needle is in the correct position.
 It may be necessary to take more samples from the same region or from other regions.
 In this case, the needle guide will be moved to a new position.
 In general, the doctor will take about 2-3 samples from the most suspicious region.

 Where an earlier MRI of your prostate has shown abnormalities your urologist will request a second MRI in order to find more information.

 During this MRI scan, any visible abnormalities will be biopsied with a needle.